 Cape Cross Seal Reserve

 Within the Skeleton Coast Park is the Cape Cross Seal Reserve.
 As treacherous as the skeleton coast may have been for mankind, this rocky shoreline represents the breeding ground for the largest colony of fur seals in southern Africa.
 The Portuguese navigator and explorer Diego Cão reached Cape Cross in January 1486.
 He was the first European to visit this area.
-He is known to have erected two padrãos in the areas during his first voyage.
+He is known to have erected two padrãos (pillars) in the areas during his first voyage.
 One is in Monte Negro, and the second at Cape Cross.

 Terrace Bay

 Terrace Bay is also in the Skeleton Coast Park and the last place for private vehicles on self-drive holidays in the park.
 Hereafter; there are no official roads!
 Terrace Bay is 287km north of Henties Bay and around a 5 – 6 hours drive north of Swakopmund.
-Usually it is a one-night stop for self-drive visitors en route to Damaraland.
+Usually it is a one night stop for self-drive visitors en route to Damaraland.
 It is a great place to experience the remoteness that Skeleton Coast National Park offers.

 This is a destination for the angling crowd.
 It’s a remote location.
-But the chances of catching a variety of fish here are excellent, and amongst the best on Namibia’s coastline.
+But the chances of catching a variety of fish here are excellent.
+And amongst the best on Namibia’s coastline.
 Therefore; it attracts a lot of locals on longer stays.

 When to visit Skeleton Coast

-The Skeleton Coast is an excellent year-round destination.
+The Skeleton Coast is an excellent year round destination.
 It stays relatively cool throughout the year due to the Atlantic fog.
 But the desert temperatures can change at the drop of a hat, going from freezing to boiling in a matter of minutes.
 Therefore, you should always travel with a warm jumper (or two).

 November to April are the summer months at the Skeleton Coast.
 In the desert, rainfall patterns are never guaranteed, but you can expect some showers at this time.
 The rain does, however, keep the air clear and crisp.
 The mornings are also less foggy.
 This is an excellent time of year for birders to visit as the migrants are out in force.